katalon-studio-samples/katalon-selenium-migration-sample/README.md

 # Introduction

 This project demonstrates how katalon studio helps users to use their existing selenium based project into Katalon Studio.
-Katalon supports Selenium TestNG and Selenium Based framework both.
+Katalon supports selenium testNG and selenium based framework both.

 # Requirements